 Do I have the option of sending only my best scores to graduate programs?

 Yes.
 If you take the test more than once, you can choose which scores to send after the fact.
-However, keep in mind that you need to wait one month between tests.

 What is the minimum score I need to be admitted into graduate school?